redFrik/sInstruments/README.md

 # sInstruments

+some instruments written in SuperCollider in collaboration with Tamas Ungvary.

 homepage: https://redfrik.github.io/sInstruments

-some instruments written in SuperCollider in collaboration with Tamas Ungvary.
+## Installation

 ```supercollider
 //install